 Munich is Germany's star of the south.

 It is an excellent choice to study in Munich because two of Germany's top universities are situated here.
 The world-famous event and two-week-long party ‘Oktoberfest' takes place in Munich and makes the city go mad.
 If you need a break from the big city life head to the beautiful English Gardens.
 With the Alps nearby you can also go for hikes and mountain bike rides in summer and head to the skiing fields in winter.
 If you are a football enthusiast you definitely have to watch Munich's world class soccer team take on Europe in the brightly illuminated Allianz Arena.

 If you are looking at studying a business course – head to Cologne!

 Year after year Cologne University is taking the top places at university rankings.
 But Cologne has more to offer: With two major television companies having their studios here, the city is very popular among media students.
 The German Sport University Cologne is the largest sports university in Europe and has interesting and unique courses.
-People from all over Germany come to Cologne to watch the annual crazy and colorful carnival parade.
+People from all over Germany come to Cologne to watch the annual crazy and colourful carnival parade.
 In summer, get some friends together and enjoy the sun on the large Rhine river banks!

 Stuttgart lies within one of Germany's strongest industrial regions.

 Especially science, technology and engineering courses are popular and universities have established strong bonds with global-players like Porsche, Daimler and Bosch.
 Students have excellent opportunities to gain work experience and take part in a number of research projects.
 Stuttgart itself is a charming town with a mild climate and lots of leisure time possibilities.
 Highlight of the year is the festival ‘Canstatter Wasen' with many live-bands and a huge fun fair.